-It was agreed with the Ministry of Justice that the scope of the project will be extended to include a targeted review of two aspects of financial provision on divorce and the dissolution of a civil partnership.
-We have reviewed the law relating to needs, examining the extent to which one spouse or civil partner should be required to meet the other's needs following divorce or dissolution.
+It was agreed with the Ministry of Justice that the scope of the project should be extended to include a targeted review of two aspects of financial provision on divorce and the dissolution of a civil partnership.
+We are reviewing the law relating to needs, examining the extent to which one spouse or civil partner should be required to meet the other's needs following divorce or dissolution.
 The other area under review is non-matrimonial property, a concept used by the courts to describe property that was acquired by either party prior to the marriage or civil partnership, or received by gift or inheritance at any time.
-We will consider the way that such property should be treated on divorce or dissolution.
+We are considering the way that such property should be treated on divorce or dissolution.

-Our supplementary consultation paper published in September 2012 puts forward a further series of questions arising from the extended terms of the project.
-We aim to publish our final recommendations in autumn 2013.
+Our supplementary consultation paper published in September 2012 put forward a further series of questions arising from the extended terms of the project.

 Professor Elizabeth Cooke, the Law Commissioner with responsibility for the project, has written an article for the journal Family Law which explains the background to the extension of the project and sets out some of the issues that will be considered.
 This article was published by Family Law (a publishing imprint of Jordan Publishing Ltd) in the March 2012 issue of the journal Family Law, at Fam Law 323.

-In recognition of the extended scope, the Marital Property Agreements project has been renamed the Matrimonial Property, Needs and Agreements project.
+In recognition of its extended scope, the Marital Property Agreements project has been renamed the Matrimonial Property, Needs and Agreements project.
 For more information see the Law Commission statement.